Forget magic words. The prompts that get good answers all follow a few simple shapes. Learn the patterns once and use them forever.

 End-of-lesson check

-What is the core idea behind "Prompt Patterns That Actually Work for Tweens"?
+What is the main idea of "Prompt Patterns That Actually Work for Tweens"?

 Forget magic words.
 The prompts that get good answers all follow a few simple shapes.
 Learn the patterns once and use them forever.

-Which term best describes a foundational idea in "Prompt Patterns That Actually Work for Tweens"?
+Which concept is most central to "Prompt Patterns That Actually Work for Tweens"?

 Give it a role: "Act like a patient tutor for a 7th grader"